 Dog allergies affect roughly 10-20% of the population, and they are one of the most common reasons people believe they cannot adopt a dog.
-The good news: many people with mild to moderate allergies live happily with so-called hypoallergenic breeds.
+The good news: many people with mild to moderate allergies live happily with so-called hypoallergenic dog breeds.
 The important caveat: no dog is truly 100% hypoallergenic.
-If you are searching for a low-shedding dog to adopt in Calgary, this guide covers which breeds work best, what the science actually says, and how to manage allergies alongside dog ownership.
+If you are searching for “dogs that don't shed,” “non-shedding dogs,” or hypoallergenic breeds to adopt in Calgary, this guide covers which breeds work best, what the science actually says, and how to manage allergies alongside dog ownership.
+Ready to browse?
+See all hypoallergenic dogs available for adoption in Calgary.

 What Hypoallergenic Actually Means (And What It Does Not)